t-a-g-o/lumina/README.md

 # <img src="./readme/icon.png" width="24" height="24" alt="Lumina Logo"> Lumina Website Template
 Created by [@t-a-g-o](https://github.com/t-a-g-o)

 > Lumina is a sleek, modern website template designed for developers and tech professionals to showcase their skills and projects.
-With its dark theme and vibrant accents, NeonStack offers a visually striking platform for your digital portfolio.
+With its dark theme and vibrant accents, Lumina offers a visually striking platform for your digital portfolio.
 > View it live [_here_](https://tago.works).

 ## Table of Contents